coha-it/dr-oliver-haas.de/wp-content/plugins/wordpress-seo/readme.txt

 == Changelog ==

-= 15.4 =
+= 17.0 =
-Release Date: December 2nd, 2020
+Release Date: August 24th, 2021

-It’s here: Yoast SEO 15.4!
-In this release, you’ll find a seamless, easy-to-use integration of Yoast SEO with Elementor.
-Building websites and optimizing content for the search engines now in one workflow!
-Read more about what’s new in Yoast SEO 15.4 in [our release post](https://yoa.st/release-15-4)!
+Say hello to Yoast SEO 17.0!
+This release includes some behind-the-scenes improvements, including several fixes for our indexables data management.
+For now, please enjoy Yoast SEO and write the best possible content in the language of your choice!
+Read more about what’s new in Yoast SEO 17.0 in [our release post](https://yoa.st/release-17-0)!

 Enhancements:

-* Introduces a seamless integration of Yoast SEO content analysis into the Elementor editor.
-* Makes it possible to recognize forms of keyphrases in Arabic when they are preceded by certain multi-letter prefixes, e.g. والقبعة ,فسحرية, or وبالمفتاح.
+* Speeds up load times of admin pages by preventing unnecessary counts of unindexed objects.
+* Cleans up items from the database that are not used anymore, thereby reducing the size of many sites' database.
+* Improves the overall performance and responsiveness in Gutenberg.

 Bugfixes:

-* Fixes a bug where `post-sitemap.xml` would cause a fatal error when the filter `post_link` required a `WP_Post` object.
-Props to [stodorovic](https://github.com/stodorovic).
-* Fixes a bug where the core `default_hidden_columns` filter would be broken.
-Props to [thomasmb](https://github.com/thomasmb).
-* Fixes a bug where memory could be exhausted on the page overview for users with a large number of pages.
-* Fixes a bug where an `ArgumentCountError` would be thrown on the Search Appearance settings page when using PHP 8.0.
+* Fixes a bug where the `Save all` button in the bulk editor did not work.
-* Fixes a bug where disabling the tracking network-wide in a multisite environment did not automatically disable tracking on the sites in the network.
+* Fixes a bug where the `Existing` column in the bulk editor did not update after save.
-* Fixes a bug where tracking would send partial data.

 Other:

-* Provides `YoastSEO->helpers->options->get_title_separator()` as an alternative for the previously removed `get_title_separator` method.
-* Adds a `wpseo_previously_used_keyword_active` filter to deactivate the Previously Used Keyword analysis assessment.
+* Updates the message that recommends you to install WooCommerce SEO when WooCommerce is installed.

-= 15.3 =
+= 16.9 =
-Release Date: November 17th, 2020
+Release Date: August 10th, 2021

-Out now: Yoast SEO 15.3!
-In this release, you’ll find full language support for Hebrew in our analysis!
-This makes it a lot more natural to optimize your posts and it lets you focus on the writing part.
-Read more about what’s new in Yoast SEO 15.3 in [our release post](https://yoa.st/release-15-3)!
+Meet Yoast SEO 16.9: This release comes with two new image SEO assessments and improved performance.
+Happy updating!
+Read more about what’s new in Yoast SEO 16.9 in [our release post](https://yoa.st/release-16-9)!

 Enhancements:

+* Splits the `Image alt attributes` assessment into two assessments.
+The `Images` assessment checks if the page contains at least one image.
+The `Image Keyphrase` assessment checks if the images have alt texts, and if those alt texts contain the keyphrase.
+* Makes the `Transition Word` assessment not applicable when the text has less than 200 words, as transition words are less relevant for very short texts.
+* Reduces the load time of admin pages, by reducing the number of database queries and optimizing the queries themselves.
+* Improves the performance of large posts in the Block editor, Classic editor and Elementor.
-* Adds the following assessments for Hebrew:
+* Adds error details to the error message if SEO optimization fails for some unforeseen reason.
-   * Consecutive sentences assessment.
-   * Sentence length assessment.
-   * Transition words assessment.
-   * Passive voice assessment.
-* Does not mark the words 'annoyed', 'depressed', 'disappointed', and 'upset' as passives in English anymore, since most of the time they are closer to adjectives rather than passive verbs in meaning.
-* Improves the results for the keyphrase distribution assessment for Swedish, Indonesian, Arabic, Hebrew and Farsi by allowing a partial match (instead of a full match) for long keyphrases (4 or more content words).
+* Cleans up indexables for WooCommerce check-out pages from the indexable table, in order to improve performance.
+* Adds post link indexing and term link indexing to the `wp yoast index` WP-CLI command.

 Bugfixes:

-* Fixes a bug where no notification to reindex your site would be shown when the indexing process failed.
-* Fixes a bug where no notification to reindex your site would be shown when changing the permalink structure, category base or home URL multiple times in a row and hiding the notification in between.
-* Fixes a bug where a fatal error would be thrown when there is no ctype extension loaded and `ctype_digit` had been polyfilled before.
-* Fixes a bug where reindexing via the WP-CLI would not always repopulate the indexables tables.
-* Fixes a bug where unfiltered HTML could be inserted in taxonomy descriptions by administrators and editors.
-* Fixes a bug where the indexable permalinks could have an incorrect taxonomy base.
+* Fixes a bug where the `robots` meta tag could have incorrect values if users called the `wp_robots` filter to set certain values to `false`.
+Props to [Roy-Orbison](https://github.com/Roy-Orbison).
-* Fixes a bug where the SEO optimization process sometimes had to be run twice before everything was correctly indexed.

-Other:

-* Prevents the SEO optimization process from restarting automatically when the optimization tool is started via the link in the dashboard notification and the Yoast SEO Tools page is reloaded during indexing.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).